Senior Leadership Team

 Richard’s professional path has garnered him experience in varying levels of addiction and recovery care including detox, residential inpatient, intensive outpatient, private and group therapy, as well as interventions and help lines.
 On the side of family recovery, Richard has worked with hundreds of families through client case management and family support for the recovery of the entire family.
 On the business side of recovery, Richard has been involved with the design and launch of wellness centers across the country, understanding the heart and soul of the business.

-Brandon Kneefel comes from a organizational leadership background in non-profit, writing and operations.
-Coming to Breathe, Brandon enlists his personal passion for working in the behavioral health and substance use disorder field.
-Brandon is excited to continue growing at Breathe, as their holistic approach to healing is not only something that he understands, but incorporates in his daily life.
-Brandon is a former Jonathan D. Lewis Point Foundation Scholar awarded for his academic excellence and “merit as a future progressive leader.”
+Brandon came to Breathe with a organizational leadership background in non-profit, writing and operations.
+He enlists his personal passion for working in the behavioral health and substance use disorder field.
+Brandon is excited to continue growing at Breathe as their holistic approach to healing is not only something that he understands, but incorporates in his daily life.
+He is currently enrolled in an Inter-Faith Ministerial Program and is a former Jonathan D. Lewis Point Foundation Scholar awarded for his academic excellence and “merit as a future progressive leader.”

 As Executive Project Manager Tara’s role spans a large portfolio, including organizational and business management projects, internal and external communications, documents, and copywriting for print and web-based products, as well as organizational design and strategic planning.